mralexhay/mralexhay.github.io/_drafts/toolbox-learnings-and-earnings.md

 ## Pricing & Marketing

 There's (obviously) so much more that goes into making an app than just the code.
-Marketing and pricing strategies are require skill and experience in themselves and I definitely don't have any expertise in that arena so I really just winged it.
+Marketing and pricing strategies require a good deal of skill and experience in themselves and I definitely don't have any expertise in that arena so I really just winged it.

-I decided to make the app free to download with a good number of the tools available for free and the rest locked behind an in-app purchase.
+I decided to make the app free to download with a good number of the tools available without payment and the rest locked behind an in-app purchase.
 There's a natural virality to users building a sharing Shortcuts using Toolbox Pro's actions so I wanted to make sure some of the big, useful features were completely free to use - like Preview (build native, interactive SwiftUI pages in Shortcuts) and global variables.

+I found [this post](https://charliemchapman.com/posts/2019/9/27/marketing-dark-noise/) by Charlie Chapman about marketing his app, [Dark Noise](https://apps.apple.com/app/dark-noise/id1465439395), a very useful starting point for marketing.

+## Reception

+My ambition was to try and hit 10,000 downloads, which seemed like an awful lot for a pretty niche little automation app.